 “Yeah…this is easier said than done!”, you might be thinking.
 Hiring the right people and keeping them happy and productive is a monumental task.
 It really is.
 But it can be done!
 Read on to learn how to do it!

 Step #1: Hire the right people

 The first step in keeping your team happy and productive is hiring the right type of people for your open job position and your company culture.
-Hiring solely on the basis of professional experience and expertise doesn’t guarantee that your new employee will be super productive.
-A
+Hiring solely on the basis of professional experience, expertise and candidate’s professional resume summary doesn’t guarantee that your new employee will be super productive.

-n employee with a perfect track record in another company maybe won’t be able to perform just as well in your company, especially if s/he doesn’t fit in your existing team and your company culture.
+An employee with a perfect resume and track record in another company maybe won’t be able to perform just as well in your company, especially if s/he doesn’t fit in your existing team and your company culture.

 In an ill-suited company culture, talented employees won’t perform well and they may even decide to leave your company!
 According to LinkedIn’s research, company culture is among the top reasons for changing jobs.
 25% of candidates said that better company culture is among their top reasons for changing jobs.

 If your new employees decide to leave, you will be left with an open job position and significant costs of a bad hire.
 According to Career Builder, an average cost of losing a good hire is nearly $30,000!

 So how to make sure that you are hiring the right person, not just for your open job position, but also for your company culture?